RayNanta/react-navbar/README.md

 In the project directory, you can run:

 ### `npm add styled-components`
-Untuk menambahkan library styled components
+In order to add Styled Components Library

 ### `npm add react-router-dom react-icons`
-Untuk menambahkan library React Router DOM dan React Icons
+In order to add React Router DOM dan React Icons Library

 ### `npm start`